- Bonus offers for new customers

 Chase Checking Accounts

 Chase offers a total of eight checking account options divided into three categories: Everyday, Premium and Kids & Students.
-Even though Chase Total Checking is a basic account with no bells and whistles, it ranked among the Best Checking Accounts of 2023 in GOBankingRates’ annual rankings.
+From Chase Total Checking which is a basic account with no bells and whistles, to Chase Premier Plus Checking which GOBankingRates has voted as one of the Best Premium Checking Accounts of 2024, there are several checking options available for you.

 Chase Total Checking®

-The account does have a $12 monthly service fee, but it’s waivable with a beginning day balance of $1,500, regular direct deposits totaling $500 or more or an average beginning day balance of $5,000 or more with combined balances from other qualifying accounts.
+The account does have a $12 monthly service fee, you can waive this monthly charge by maintaining a beginning day balance of $1,500, regular direct deposits totaling $500 or more or an average beginning day balance of $5,000 or more with combined balances from other qualifying accounts.

 Chase Secure BankingSM

 Secure Banking is a simple checking account with has a fixed $4.95 monthly service fee.
 You won’t have to worry about overdrafts, because Chase will decline or return any purchase that exceeds your balance.
 And if for some reason you do end up with a negative balance, the bank still won’t charge you an overdraft fee.

 Chase Premier Plus CheckingSM